seanbiller/optapp/README.md

-# optApp
+# OPTapp
-Web application for customers of OPT’s Material Lab to upload and view a 3D model in .stl format with Three.js and calculate the cost to print it.
+A web application built for OPT Industries' Material Lab where customers can upload and view a 3D render of an .stl file and calculate the cost to print it based on the model's volume and the customer's choice of printing material and speed.